 Clearly, there’s a lot to like about sweat.
 But for those who experience excess sweating, extra help may be needed to keep this problem in check.

-Botox is frequently used as a non-invasive cosmetic treatment to minimize fine lines and wrinkles in the face.
-Believe it or not, Botox also provides an effective treatment to manage hyperhidrosis and underarm sweating as well.
+Botox is frequently used as a non-surgical and non-invasive cosmetic treatment to correct fine lines and wrinkles in the face.
+The treatment can temporarily address these issues, with results that last up to four months.

-Dr. Azizzadeh will explain the ins and outs of a Botox treatment during an initial consultation.
-At this time, a patient can ask questions and receive information about what to expect during and after a Botox for underarms treatment.
+Dr. Azizzadeh also explains the ins and outs of a Botox treatment during a patient consultation.
+At this time, a patient can ask questions and receive information about what to expect during and after treatment.

-Ultimately, Botox offers a safe, reliable treatment for hyperhidrosis and underarm sweating.
-It is proven to perform and may help individuals limit excess sweating for years to come.
+Botox can provide a safe, reliable treatment for hyperhidrosis and underarm sweating.
+It is proven to perform and can help individuals limit excess sweating for an extended period of time.